 - The integration team will together consider each request individually considering the needs of the community (influenced by forum posts, moodle partners, nagging developers etc).

-- Backports will happen not earlier than 1 month and not later than 2 months after the issue has landed in master.
+- Backports will happen not earlier than 3 weeks and not later than 2 months after the request was performed.

 - Rationale will be given for rejection